pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 }
 ```

 When Dagger is parsing the module, internally it's creating a graph of how these dependencies relate to each other.
-The module has two methods and Dagger is going to look at the return type of those methods and associate them (type -> method).
-The `provideTwitterApi` method takes a `OkHttpClient` object as a parameter, and Dagger also creates an association (method -> type).
+The module has two methods and Dagger is going to look at the return type of those methods and will associate the return type to its provider method.
+The `provideTwitterApi` method takes a `OkHttpClient` object as a parameter, and Dagger also creates an association provider method to dependent type.

 Modules are designed to be partitions and then composed back together to perform a complete graph.
 Having a single module listing hundreds of dependencies is _not_ intended.
 Modules should be structured the way it makes sense semantically, given how the application and libraries are structured.